David Burnham: Career

-David Burnham (born 1933) is an American investigative journalist and author based in Washington, D.C.
-He rose to prominence in 1970 while writing a series of articles for The New York Times on police corruption, which inspired the 1973 film Serpico.
-He is also known for writing a series of articles about labor union activist Karen Silkwood, who mysteriously died while en route to meet Burnham to share evidence that the nuclear facility where she worked knew that its workers were exposed to unhealthy levels of plutonium.
-He is currently the co-director of the Transactional Records Access Clearinghouse, a project of the S.I.
-Newhouse School of Public Communications at Syracuse University.
+His career in journalism began in Washington in 1958.
+He joined The New York Times in 1967, working in New York before returning to Washington.
+He rose to prominence in 1970 while writing a series of articles for the Times on police corruption, which inspired the 1973 film Serpico.
+He was also known for writing a series of articles about labor union activist Karen Silkwood, who mysteriously died while en route to meet Burnham to share evidence that the nuclear facility where she worked knew that its workers were exposed to unhealthy levels of plutonium.

+Burnham later returned to Washington.
+In 1986, he left the Times and published several books.
+He later became the co-director of the Transactional Records Access Clearinghouse, a project of the S.I.
+Newhouse School of Public Communications at Syracuse University, and continued to be involved with it until his death.